 4) You also do not leave your vehicle to go inside the school to check on one little thing that you know will only take a minute.
 Less than a minute really because you just need to ask a quick question.
 It never takes a minute.
 Elementary and middle schools are the lands that time forget.
 Once you enter a single minute magically stretches into 20 and there you are inside blissful unaware that your empty car is creating a parking lane log jam.

 5) If you are volunteering at the school do not make the mistake of parking your car at the beginning of the pick up lane.
-Yes, I know you arrived at school at 1 p.m. so you could cut our fall leaves for the cafeteria bulletin boards and of course no one was in the pick up lane at 1 and quite frankly you think you should get the first space in line because hello, you’re volunteering.
+Yes, I know you arrived at school at 1 p.m. so you could cut out fall leaves for the cafeteria bulletin boards and of course no one was in the pick up lane at 1 and quite frankly you think you should get the first space in line because hello, you’re volunteering.
 Shouldn’t there be some upside?
 But here’s the problem, by the time the bell rings you are still not at your car because you got distracted either admiring your handiwork with scissors (Seriously, fall leaves have never been cut with more precision and attention to detail) or by chatting with various members of the school staff so there sits your driverless car, all alone, creating gridlock more impressive than those leaves you cut.

 6) Restrain yourself with the best of your ability to not flee from you car the moment you see your children’s happy faces walk out of the school building.
-I know it’s hard to wait even one second longer to give those bundles of awesomeness great big hugs and sprinkle kisses up and down their faces as those other, less loving and dare I say lazy moms, just sit in their cars and wait for their kids to actually open their own car door.
+I know it’s hard to wait even one second longer to give those bundles of awesomeness great big hugs and sprinkle kisses up and down their faces as those other, less loving, and dare I say lazy moms, just sit in their SUV’s and wait for their kids to actually open their own car door.
 I mean OMG, you’ve been separated from your love bugs for seven agonizing hours.
 What kind of mother doesn’t get out of her car?
 Who cares about holding up the line?
 Just take a couple of deep breaths.
-You’ll have them all to yourselves very soon and then you can do a great big family hug and ignore them as soon as you get home to watch a Real Housewives of Miami marathon.
+You’ll have them all to yourselves very soon and then you can do a great big family hug and ignore them as soon as you get home to watch a Real Housewives of Beverly Hills marathon.

 7) If you are sending Nana, the nanny or a neighbor to collect your kids from school I not only beg you to make sure they know how the school pick up lane works but I suggest a trial run with you in the car for guidance.
 One timid grandma, texting nanny, or clueless neighbor can clog up the whole pick up procedure.
 I once saw some kid’s Papaw reduced to tears and he was a Vietnam Vet.
 This kid retrieval process is not for the faint of heart.
-Forget the Vietcong, there’s not much meaner than a mom who has to go to the bathroom (Like you wouldn’t believe how bad because right before she came to get her kids she made a quick grocery store run and there was no way she was going to use the restrooms at Walmart.), has three kids to get to soccer practice in less than 30 minutes and is about to run out of gas stuck behind a great grandpa in a 1979 Buick LaSabre who doesn’t know he’s supposed to move up in the line not stay parked.
+Forget the Vietcong, there’s not much meaner than a mom who has to go to the bathroom (like you wouldn’t believe how bad because right before she came to get her kids she made a quick grocery store run and there was no way she was going to use the restrooms at Walmart), has three kids to get to soccer practice in less than 30 minutes and is about to run out of gas stuck behind a great grandpa in a 1979 Buick LaSabre who doesn’t know he’s supposed to move up in the line not stay parked.

 If you already abide by these rules I salute not only your common sense but your higher level cognitive intelligence.
 Go forth now my smart friends and lead by example.